Tiger skin reborn

 What are those “layouts”?

 Finally, browser makers caught up with designer wishes.
-“Flex” and “Grid” layouts were implemented - first in Chrome and Firefox, later in all browsers.
-Probably this transition has lead to Internet Explorer and Opera browser’s death.
-Today, besides Firefox, all browsers are based on Chrome’s rendering motor: “WebKit” - yes, even MS Edge.
+“Flex” and “Grid” layouts were implemented – first in Chrome and Firefox, later in all browsers.
+Probably this transition has led to Internet Explorer and Opera browser’s death.
+Today, besides Firefox, all browsers are based on Chrome’s rendering motor: “WebKit: – yes, even MS Edge.
 Flex layout is capable of adapting to the available space both ways: horizontally and vertically.
 You can imagine this layout as a sack of marshmallows.
 In today’s web design image sizes are not carved into stone anymore.
-This is why many skins calculate the best thumbnail size automatically, as Tiger does too.
+This is why many skins calculate the best thumbnail size automatically, as Tiger does.

-Tiger, for example, has started on Bootstrap (1.x), later it utilized Zurb (2.x), and finally, it has received flex layout with the latest version.
+Tiger, for example, started on Bootstrap (1.x), later utilized Zurb (2.x), and finally, it received a flex layout with the latest version.

 Instant preview